mrange/FsNICC/README.md

       )
 ```

-Above doesn't look too bad but I felt the signature of the `brepeatPrefixed` is too obscure:
+Above doesn't look too bad but I feel the signature of the `brepeatPrefixed` is too obscure:

 ```fsharp
   type PrefixResult<'S, 'T, 'U> =